 Introducing Claire Thompson

-In her role as Fitzwilliam College Wellbeing Coordinator, Claire will provide all staff and students a 1:1 Confidential Support/Advice to staff and students for matters relating to psychological wellbeing – with the aim of signposting individuals to:
+In her role as Fitzwilliam College Wellbeing Coordinator, Claire will provide 1:1 Confidential Support/Advice to staff and students for matters relating to psychological wellbeing – with the aim of signposting individuals to:

 • Guided self-help resources involving tools for management of anxiety/low mood; self-care; mindfulness; low-intensity CBT tools; and nature-based practices.

 Claire will also coordinate the wider wellbeing and pastoral team in Fitzwilliam College (including Chaplain, Counsellor, Nurse, Tutors, Senior Tutor and Welfare Reps) and coordinate and organise Wellbeing events and initiatives across the college.

 To seek advice relating to psychological wellbeing or book an appointment with Claire, e-mail email@example.com (account monitored Monday-Friday from 9am to 5pm).